nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 <br/>

-### 4 - Cafe Demo / Redis Deployment / Plus Dashboard
+### 4 - Nginx Cafe Demo / Redis Deployment

 - Overview
-In this lab, you will deploy 2 AKS clusters, with Nginx Ingress Controllers, a Redis cluster, and a Modern Web Application.
+In this lab, you will deploy the Nginx Cafe Demo, with Nginx Ingress Controllers, a Redis cluster, and expose them with Nginx for Azure.

 - Learning Objectives
-Deploy a demo web application in the clusters.
+Deploy the Nginx Cafe Demo web application in both clusters.
+Configure Nginx Ingress for Cafe.
+Configure Nginx for Azure for Cafe applications.
-Deploy and test a Redis In Memory Cache to the AKS cluster.
+Deploy Redis In Memory Cache to the AKS cluster.
-Configure Nginx Ingress for Cafe Demo.
 Configure Nginx Ingress for Redis Leader.
-Configure Nginx for Azure for Cafe and Redis applications.
+Configure Nginx for Azure for Redis applications.

 <br/>